 The painting has now been presented to its new owner who has kindly taken these superb images of the final artwork against the car itself, and what a great shot it makes too - thank you Tony.

-Here are some of my latest Jaguar commissions done during May 2020 for members of the XKEC and F-TypeEC.
+Below are some of my Jaguar commissions done during May 2020 for club members of the Jaguar XKEC and F-TypeEC.

-Here are some of my recent pen drawings depicting modern day hot rods and vintage Bentleys from the 1920s.
+Shown below are some of my pen drawings depicting modern day hot rods and vintage Bentleys from the 1920s.
 All are 16" x 12" in size and took many man hours of shading and completion.